kanboard/documentation/source/user_guide/users.rst

 the project permissions page.

 The external id is mainly used for external group providers.
-Kanboard provides a LDAP group provider to sync automatically groups from LDAP servers.
+Kanboard provides an LDAP group provider to automatically sync groups from LDAP servers.

 Add a New User